Dorset Joint Railway

 It is clear that by early SR days the S&DJR were using 'miniature semaphore' ground signals of the Westinghouse pattern, as shown on the left here (click picture for larger image).
 While some of these had red arms (illustrated), there were also a few examples with yellow arms (PRSS Plate 87) installed specifically in locations where 'yellow ground signals' were required.
 The earliest known use of a yellow arm version on the S&DJR was at Masbury in 1928 in conjunction with a new siding.
-There were at least two, possibly three, with red arms at West Pennard in BR days, with circumstantial evidence that at least one of those was installed in 1929 as part of the same layout alterations which also saw the provision of two yellow arms.
+There were at least two, possibly three, with red arms at West Pennard in BR days, with circumstantial evidence that at least one (possibly two) of those was installed in 1929 as part of the same layout alterations which also saw the provision of two yellow arms.
 At least one 'miniature semaphore' with a red arm survived at Evercreech Junction until the line closed in 1966, an example that was 'elevated' a couple of feet above ground level on a short post.